hartwigmedical/actin/molecular/README.md

    -output_directory /path/to/where/patient_record_json_file_is_written
 ```

-In case a patient has received WGS and an ORANGE output is available, this can be provided via `orange_json`:
+In case a molecular test has been analysed by [OncoAnalyser](https://nf-co.re/oncoanalyser/) and an ORANGE output is available, this can be
+provided via `orange_json`:

 | Argument    | Example Value        | Details                                                                 |
 |-------------|----------------------|-------------------------------------------------------------------------|